-At times children will work outside the classroom with a teaching assistant (under guidance), Comment from LSP? or the SENCO, to work on targets which are broken into smaller steps, either individually or in a small group.
+At times children will work outside the classroom with a teaching assistant (under guidance), to work on targets which are broken into smaller steps, either individually or in a small group.

 6. How will the curriculum be matched to my child's needs?